playstel/recycler_view/README.md

 2) UI objects are reused instead of being created/destroyed on scroll.
 3) Only visible elements are rendered, the rest are hidden or moved.
 4) The position of elements is updated, and their data is replaced by the list index.

+# Performance optimization (no constant creation/deletion of objects).
+✅ Memory and CPU/GPU saving (only the required number of elements is rendered).
+✅ Smooth scrolling without freezes (especially on large lists of 1000+ elements).

+This approach is used in UINavigationController (iOS), RecyclerView (Android) and similar solutions.

+⚡ Applicable to: inventories, leaderboards, shops, player lists in multiplayer, etc.